2018-usfca-cs-640-fall/lesmaeili-07_HW_R_and_Rmarkdown/Analysis_of_BLAST_Results.md

 Computational
 -------------

+The process we used to analyze data is the following:

+Also, the process that we are sending the data through is: 1.
+Download the Data 2.
+Apply fastQC to the data which stands for fast Quality Check 3.
+Trim the sequences 4.
+Convert from fastq to fasta format 5.
+Blastn to look at which bacteria was most similar

 With our R studio codes, we have created a large table where all the information from above analysis are tabulated.
 Our codes allow for creating data, generating reports and creating plots to answer our questions.
 Let's go over a specific code as an example. + \#joined\_blast\_data\_metadata %&gt;% + \# filter(age\_s == 32) %&gt;% \# filtering based on specfic column + \# ggplot(aes(x = pident)) + \# this is for x axis + \# geom\_histogram() + + \# ggtitle("Percent Identiy Match age32") + \# This is our title + \# xlab("Percent") \# this is our x axis label

 In the above code, the filter command was used to choose 32 year olds in the age coloumn and draw a histogram with percent identity on the x axis and xlab command is used for to label.
-For example, I wanted to know how different are the bacterial colonies of 32 yr old vs those of 37.
-I used the code The histograms clearly show that percent identiy match graphs are different between these two age groups.
-In other words, we can conculde that we maybe able to determine a person's age based on their bacterial community on their skin.
+I used the same code to figure out the difference between dust and sebum.

 Results
 =======

-The results of the histograms indicate there are distinct differences between bacterial colonies for each age group.
-In addition, the differnces between dust and sebum have been very also graphed in a histogram.
+The results of the histograms indicate there are distinct differences between bacterial colonies for each age group (Figure 1, 2).
+In addition, the differnces between dust and sebum (Figure 3, 4) have been very also graphed in a histogram.
+In Figure 2, there is a strange peak at around 87 percent which is unsual.
+We see similar unusual peak in figures 3 and 4.

 ``` r
 # Be sure to install these packages before running this script